zyv/zyv.github.io/index.md

 Credits
 -------

-I would like to acknowledge the use of the following entities, being instrumental in creation of this page:
+I would like to acknowledge the use of the following entities, being instrumental in creation of this webpage:

 - [Git][1]
 - [Jekyll][2]